-Furthermore, the granting of the variance would not adversely affect the environment.
+Furthermore, that the granting of the variance would not adversely affect the environment.
 The variance will be in harmony with the Critical Area Program.
-The applicant has overcome the presumption in Natural Resources Article, § 8-1808(d)(2)(ii), of the State law that the variance request should be denied.
+The applicants have overcome the presumption in Natural Resources Article, § 8-1808(d)(2)(ii), of the State law that the variance request should be denied.